Categories: Dessert

 • Add the remaining 1 cup of brown sugar to the poaching liquid.

 • Continue to reduce the poaching liquid into a simple syrup.
 This may take up to 30 min.
-You may raise the heat to a medium boil to speed the process, but do not heat too high (or else you may turn it into hard candy.)
+You may raise the heat slightly to a medium boil to speed the process, but do not heat too aggressively (or else you may turn it into hard candy.)
 The syrup tends to thicken as it cools so remove from heat just before your desired thickness.

 Serve